RobbieRotten/obsidian/content/UTS Law Notes/Australian Constitutional Law Notes.md

     - Can they be capped?
     - Evaluated by proportionality test by majority - a tool of analysis, not binding
   - Brown v Tasmania (2017) 261 CLR 328
-    - concerned a challenge to Tasmanian legislation, the Workplaces (Protection from Protesters) Act 2014 (Tas) (“the Protesters Act”), which was enacted for the purported purpose of protecting businesses and business assets from certain activities by protesters.
+    - concerned a challenge to Tasmanian legislation, the Workplaces (Protection from Protesters) Act 2014 (Tas) ("the Protesters Act"), which was enacted for the purported purpose of protecting businesses and business assets from certain activities by protesters.
       - On compatibility, they found that the purpose of the law, which was to protect businesses from damage and disruption, was compatible with the freedom (at 363).
       - On suitability, the joint judges found that certain provisions failed the test, namely the four- day exclusion of persons under s 8(1)(b) from a business access zone upon being given a s 11 direction by a police officer, as well as the powers of police to direct whole groups to leave a relevant area under s 11(7) and (8).
 Other provisions failed the test of necessity
     - APLA v Legal Services Commissioner (2005) 224 CLR 332 concerned the validity of New 2005) 224 CLR 332 concerned the validity of New South Wales legislation which restricted advertising by lawyers in respect of personal injury services.
       - The law was designed to reduce litigation, in light of spiralling insurance costs.
-      - In APLA, the High Court decided that such commercial advertising was not “political speech” under the Lange definition
+      - In APLA, the High Court decided that such commercial advertising was not "political speech" under the Lange definition
       - Minority
-        - They found that Chapter III of the Constitution gave rise to an implication that New South Wales could not legislate so as to reduce federal litigation (some of the litigation averted by the law would have been in the federal sphere), or to restrict a person’s capacity to receive offers of legal Assistance.
+        - They found that Chapter III of the Constitution gave rise to an implication that New South Wales could not legislate so as to reduce federal litigation (some of the litigation averted by the law would have been in the federal sphere), or to restrict a person's capacity to receive offers of legal Assistance.
       - Majority
         - However, the case did flag the possibility that some form of freedom of communication regarding judicial and legal matters may be independently protected under Chapter III.
           - If so, it does not extend to freedom for lawyers to advertise their services.
       -
 - The nature of the freedom
-  - The “nature” of the implied freedom of political communication concerns the issue of whether the freedom confers particular rights on individuals, or whether the freedom operates as a limit upon governmental power
+  - The "nature" of the implied freedom of political communication concerns the issue of whether the freedom confers particular rights on individuals, or whether the freedom operates as a limit upon governmental power
 - Freedoms of Movement, Association and Participation
 - 527-538 Voting Equality and Voting Rights
   - Mulholland v Australian Electoral Commissionv Australian Electoral Commission (2004) 220 CLR 18
     - The consequences of the characterisation of the freedom as not being a right
     - John Mulholland, was an officer of the Democratic Labor Party (DLP).
     - He challenged the proposed deregistration of the DLP due to its failure to provide the Australian Electoral Commission (AEC) with a list of 500 members.
-    - Prior to the passage of the relevant amendments in 1983, no party had a “right” to be identified on the official ballot papers.
+    - Prior to the passage of the relevant amendments in 1983, no party had a "right" to be identified on the official ballot papers.
-    - The creation of such rights by statute could not preclude the imposition of statutory conditions such as “the 500 rule” and “no overlap” rule.
+    - The creation of such rights by statute could not preclude the imposition of statutory conditions such as "the 500 rule" and "no overlap" rule.
     - Freedom to political communication is not a positive right, but a negative protection (negative right)